 Process 5: Deploy the Solution to Production

 As the development is done and you can deploy it to production, test the solution checker and review the sport to ensure all components are correctly integrated.
-Your unmanaged solution is ready to export at this step as a managed solution.
+Your unmanaged solution is ready to export as a managed solution at this step.
 It will create a zip file you can import into your production environment.

 Essential tip: Configure the present value of all environment variables to show the value you want to implement in the Production environment.
 Also, keep a service account prepared with a System Customizer Role that can import and utilize the solution in the connection references.